 Jack and Mark recognized that Chicken Soup for the Soul had grown into something much bigger than the book series they had created.
 So, in 2008, William (Bill) Rouhana, Amy Newmark and Robert Jacobs bought Chicken Soup for the Soul from them.
 Today, Bill and Amy, a husband-and-wife team, along with everyone else at Chicken Soup for the Soul, are responding to readers’ requests and expanding beyond the bookstore.
-We now have a line of wholesome foods, inspired by Chicken Soup for the Soul stories about food and feelings.
 We make wholesome and balanced pet foods because we know how special the relationship is between people and their pets.
 We’re online now with our forums, apps, and a Chicken Soup for the Soul YouTube channel.
 We’re working hard on a new Chicken Soup for the Soul TV show and a major motion picture.
-Meanwhile, Amy, publisher and co-author of the Chicken Soup for the Soul books, and her team of editors are collecting stories from our readers and the public, just like we’ve done since the beginning.
+Meanwhile, Amy, publisher and editor-in-chief of the Chicken Soup for the Soul books, and her team of editors are collecting stories from our readers and the public, just like we’ve done since the beginning.
 We have new books coming out almost every month.
-From our books, to our food for people and their pets, to the new TV show, we’re always looking for ways to share happiness, inspiration and wellness through everything we do.
+From our books, to our food for pets, to the new TV show, we’re always looking for ways to share happiness, inspiration and hope through everything we do.